denten/denten.github.io/_posts/2018-07-25-time-and-topics.md

 ---

 I am always inspired by Ted Underwood's work and his research notes on his blog are no exception.
-"Do topic models wrap time?" he asks in a [a recent entry](https://tedunderwood.com/2018/07/26/do-topic-models-warp-time/).
+"Do topic models wrap time?" he asks in a [recent entry](https://tedunderwood.com/2018/07/26/do-topic-models-warp-time/).
 At stake is an curious and somewhat troubling phenomenon, whereby all distributions of topics over time seem to show aberrations at the temporal